DCBlockV2/DCDatabase/dckitchen/orders.md

 ALTER TABLE public.orders OWNER to manager;

-GRANT INSERT, SELECT, UPDATE, DELETE ON TABLE public.orders TO dccaffe;

 GRANT ALL ON TABLE public.orders TO manager;

+GRANT INSERT, SELECT, UPDATE, DELETE ON TABLE public.orders TO dckitchen;

 CREATE INDEX order_date_idx
     ON public.orders